Zoom or Skype video teacher job interviews are skyrocketing; if you need a video job interview coach or consultant, contact us.

 • Have a printed copy of your resume with you during the interview.

-• The interviewer will give you the opportunity to ask questions of your own at the end of the conversation.
+• The interviewer will allow you to ask questions of your own at the end of the conversation.

 • The hiring manager will ask the same types of job interview questions, regardless of format: